deeponion/deeponion-legacy/doc/build_macos.md

 For this type: `sudo make deploy` in the Terminal and enter the **administrator password** when asked.

-Your Mac will now start to create several files and also open a Window with DeepOnion icons in it.
-Do not interfere with this process.
-Let it finish its work.
+Your Mac will now start to create several files and also open a Window with DeepOnion icons in it. **Do not interfere with this process!** Let it finish its work.
 After a successful DMG creation you'll get an **DeepOnion-Qt.dmg** file in `deeponion` directory.
 Use this file by double clicking on it and installing the Wallet in the Applications path.